complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 This document defines the requirements and implementation details for memory regions and regional types in the system.

+## Current Stage Strategy and Future Plans

+### Current C++ Implementation Phase

+This specification represents the current stage of shilos development, implemented in C++20 to establish the foundational design and prove the zero-cost-relocation concept.
+During this phase:

+- **Correctness Over Ergonomics**: The current implementation prioritizes correctness and zero-cost-relocation guarantees over developer ergonomics.
+Certain conveniences (e.g., stack allocation of regional types, simple pointer arithmetic) are intentionally restricted to maintain the core memory safety properties.

+- **C++20 Constraints**: The implementation leverages modern C++20 features while working within the language's constraints.
+Regional types must follow strict construction rules, lifetime management, and pointer semantics that may feel restrictive compared to standard C++ patterns.

+- **Design Validation**: This C++ implementation serves as a proof-of-concept and design validation tool, ensuring the memory region and regional type concepts are sound before developing a dedicated programming language.

+### Future Programming Language Development

+The long-term vision includes developing a new compiled programming language specifically designed for shilos programs:

+- **Native Regional Types**: The new language will provide native support for regional types with improved ergonomics, eliminating many of the current C++ constraints while maintaining zero-cost-relocation guarantees.

+- **Simplified Syntax**: Regional type allocation, construction, and pointer usage will be significantly simplified compared to the current C++ implementation.

+- **Compiler Optimizations**: The dedicated compiler will be able to optimize regional type usage patterns that are currently difficult to express or optimize in C++.

+- **Enhanced Safety**: Language-level guarantees will provide stronger compile-time safety for regional type constraints.

+### Transition Strategy

+The current C++ implementation serves as:

+- A reference implementation for the memory region concept
+- A testing ground for regional type design decisions
+- A foundation for the future language specification
+- A practical tool for early adopters and experimental projects

+Developers working with the current C++ implementation should understand that certain ergonomic limitations are intentional design choices that prioritize the core zero-cost-relocation feature.
+These limitations will be addressed in the future dedicated language while maintaining the fundamental memory safety and performance guarantees.

 ## Core Requirements

 ### Memory Region Interface